PrefectHQ/prefect/docs/getting-started/quickstart.md

 </div>

 You should see a message in the CLI that your work pool was created.
-Feel free to check out your work pool in the UI.
+Feel free to check out your new work pool on the **Work Pools** page in the UI.

 ## Step 4: Make your code schedulable

 We have a flow function and we have a work pool where we can run our flow remotely.
-Let's package both of these things, along with the location of the flow code to pull at runtime, into a [deployment](/concepts/deployments/) so that we can schedule our workflow to run remotely.
+Let's package both of these things, along with the location for where to find our flow code, into a [deployment](/concepts/deployments/) so that we can schedule our workflow to run remotely.

 Deployments elevate flows to remotely configurable entities that have their own API.

-Let's update our script to use the work pool we just created:
+Let's update our script to create a deployment.

-TK update repo

 ```python title="my_workflow.py"
 ...